ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 an Attester can first act as a Relying Party and ask for the Verifier's own Attestation Result, and appraising it just as a Relying Party would appraise an Attestation Result for any other purpose.

+Another approach to deal with Evidence is to remove PII from the Evidence while still being able to verify that the Attester is one of a large set.
+This approach is often called "Direct Anonymous Attestation".
+See
+{{CCC-DeepDive}} section 6.2 for more discussion.

 # Security Considerations {#security-considerations}